briandenicola/istio-multi-cluster-setup/README.md

 This repo is to automate the setup of a Multi-primary Istio Mesh of two AKS clusters

+_The code in this repo is non-funcational at the moment.
+I still need to figure out the best method to automate the integration of a supported external Certificate Authority to issue trusted root and intermediate cerificates._

+## Backlog Status
+- [x] Cluster Creation
+- [x] Cluster Addons
+- [-] Certificate Issuer Configuration
+- [ ] Istio Configuration and Validation
+- [x] Istio Remote Secret Configuration
+- [ ] End to end Validation

 # Prerequisites
 1. Azure Subscription
 1. Terraform